-Well, here’s the message I internalized: I’m not okay, I’m somehow broken, something is wrong with me.
+Well, here’s the message I internalized: I’m not okay, I’m somehow broken, there is something wrong with me.
 I’m a lazy failure.
-I can’t do it, so I’m not enough.
+I can’t do it, nobody seems to see my effort, so I’m not enough.
 Why even try?

 Adopted at the ripe age of 3 days by an incredible family in Columbus, OH, I was a happy kid, but I never quite felt like I fit in.
 There was a sense that I was somehow different.
 I was creative and my imagination was wild and vivid.
 I would draw entire stories on giant rolls of paper, spanning 30 feet or more.
-I would collect and countless random objects, take things apart, make cool inventions.
+I would collect countless random objects to examine, take things apart, make cool inventions.
 Some of them even worked.
-I was a lover of the natural world, bugs, plants, animals, rocks.
+I was a lover of the natural world; bugs, plants, animals, rocks, the forest, the sky.
 I was intuitive and highly sensitive to what was going on around me.
 And I was a free-spirited dreamer, adventuring through my world — but schooling would minimize this.

 Year after year, my grades slipped.
 Instead of developing my strengths, I tried to fit into the expectations of the school.
 Square peg, round hole.
-My frustration and hopelessness grew and eventually I gave up trying.
-Unconsciously, it came down to this: school wasn’t worth the effort since there was little reward and I just ended up feeling bad about myself anyhow.
+My frustration and hopelessness grew and eventually I gave up trying or put in as little effort possible to stay off the radar.
+Unconsciously, it came down to this: school wasn’t worth much effort since there was little reward and I just ended up feeling bad about myself anyhow.
 I wasn’t able to access learning in the way it was presented and I felt like a failure.

 I completely failed the fall semester and was put on academic probation.
 I then failed the spring semester, was officially kicked out of college and moved back home with the folks.
 They didn’t know how to help me, and I wouldn’t have accepted it anyhow.
 I looked for any job that would hire me.